Club layouts of the Hull Miniature Railway Society & its Members

 ('N')Scale: 2mm/ft.
 Gauge: 9mm top of page .

 RED WHARF BAY: Owner: Paul Derrick.
-Size 10ft x 2ft (3.0m x 0.6m) (plus operator space).
-Operators Three.
-Transport: Two cars.
-This represents the terminus of a branch line which left the Anglesey Central Railway at Holland Arms.
-The model portrays the station as it would have been through most of its existance.
+Size: 10ft by 2ft (3.0m x 0.7m) (plus operator space).
+Operators: Two (for larger shows an additional operator may be required).
+Transport: One (or two) cars.
+'Red Wharf Bay and Benllech' Station was the terminus of a 6.75 mile branch line which left the anglesey Central Railway at Holland Arms.
+The model portrays the station as it would have been through most of its existence.
+Services operated are as would have been seen on branch in the late 1920s.
 Ref.
 British Railway Modelling April 2003.

 We do have a number of layouts under construction details are available here